GSinghh/pick-n-pull/README.md

 -   **webscraper.py**: The main script which fetches vehicle information and stores it in a JSON file.
 It also identifies new vehicles and triggers email and SMS notifications.
 -   **email_smtp.py**: A helper script to send email and SMS notifications using SMTP.

-## Usage
+## Setup

-To use the PickNPull Notification System, follow these steps:
+To setup the PickNPull Notification System, follow these steps:

 1. Clone the repository: